legendreddragon/legendreddragon.github.io/lord/levels/level3.md

 |    10K | / | 10K    |       99 |            99 |
 {: .masterodds }

-## Equipment

-Level 3 is survivable with a Short Sword and a Leather Vest.

 ## Gold Winnings and Costs

 | Event               | $               |